-Russia's economy has been facing significant challenges since 2014 due to the combined effect of the crisis in Eastern Ukraine, the deterioration of Russia's relationships with many Western countries, the economic and financial sanctions imposed in connection with these events on certain Russian companies and individuals, as well as against entire sectors of Russian economy, by the U.S., EU, Canada and other countries, a steep decline in oil prices, a record weakening of the Russian ruble against the U.S. dollar, a lack of access to financing for Russian issuers, capital flight and a general climate of political and economic uncertainty, among other factors.
-These factors have been greatly exacerbated by the escalation of the Ukraine crisis into a full-on military conflict and the resulting unprecedented sanctions and exodus of Western businesses from Russia, which are reportedly likely to send Russian economy into recession by 2023.
-(See "- Economic instability in Russia could have an adverse effect on our business" and "- The situation in Ukraine and the U.S., EU and other sanctions that have been imposed could adversely impact our operations and financial condition").
-The COVID-19 pandemic and related lockdown measures have also contributed to the deterioration of the Russian economy.
-The Russian economy contracted in both 2015 and in 2016, although it returned to modest growth in 2017 - 2019.
-During 2014-2016, the population's purchasing power decreased due to the weakening of the ruble, basic necessities such as food products and utilities became more expensive, and consumer confidence declined significantly, according to the Russian Consumer Confidence Overall Index reported by Rosstat.
-According to Rosstat, inflation was 11.4% in 2014 and 12.9% in 2015 (although it relatively stabilized in subsequent years before increasing again to 4.9% in 2020 and 8.4% in 2021 due to the global COVID-19 pandemic), while real disposable income has been declining for seven years in a row as of the end of 2020 (save for a minor 0.8% increase in 2019) according to the Ministry of Economic Development data.
-Consumer spending generally remained cautious even prior to the COVID-19 pandemic and the sanctions resulting from the escalation of the Ukraine crisis, which upended the modest recovery of the Russian economy in the few preceding years.
+Russia's economy has been facing significant challenges since 2014 due to the combined effect of the crisis in Eastern Ukraine, the deterioration of Russia's relationships with many Western countries, the economic and financial sanctions imposed in connection with these events on certain Russian companies and individuals, as well as against entire sectors of Russian economy, by the US, EU, Canada and other countries, a steep decline in oil prices, a record weakening of the Russian ruble against the US dollar, a lack of access to financing for Russian issuers, capital flight and a general climate of political and economic uncertainty, among other factors.
+In both 2015 and 2016, the Russian economy contracted, although it returned to modest growth in 2017 - 2019.
+During 2014-2016, the population's purchasing power decreased due to the weakening of the Russian ruble, basic necessities such as food products and utilities became more expensive, and consumer confidence declined significantly, according to the Russian Consumer Confidence Overall Index reported by Rosstat.
+The COVID-19 pandemic and related lockdown measures have also had an adverse effect on the Russian economy.
+The escalation of the Ukraine conflict and the resulting geopolitical crisis and international actions in response to it have had a further adverse effect on the Russian economy in 2022, resulting in, among other things, significant currency rate volatility, the imposition of currency controls, increased levels of migration from Russia, materially increased interest rates and inflation, and are reportedly likely to continue the have significant negative implications on the Russian economy (see "- Economic instability in Russia could have an adverse effect on our business" and "- The conflict between Russia and Ukraine, and particularly its 2022 escalation, the US, EU, UK and other countries' sanctions that have been imposed in connection therewith, the resulting negative implications on the Russian economy, and the measures that are being adopted by Russia in response, could adversely impact our operations and financial condition").